 The Company has issued restricted stock awards ("RSAs") and performance-based restricted stock units ("PRSUs") under its 2020 Omnibus Equity and Incentive Plan (the "Equity Incentive Plan").
 The Company accounts for stock-based incentives in accordance with ASC 718, Compensation - Stock Compensation, which requires that such compensation be recognized in the financial statements based on the award's estimated grant date fair value.
 The value of such awards is recognized as compensation expense in General and administrative expenses in the Consolidated Statements of Income and Comprehensive Income over the appropriate vesting period on a straight-line basis or at the cumulative amount vested at each balance sheet date, if greater.
 The Company records forfeitures during the period in which they occur by reversing all previously recorded stock compensation expense associated with the forfeited shares.
 Dividends declared on RSAs issued under the Equity Incentive Plan are recorded as Cumulative distributions in excess of retained earnings in the Consolidated Balance Sheets.
 Accumulated dividends related to forfeited RSAs are reversed through compensation expense in the period the forfeiture occurs.
-Dividends accrued on the PRSUs are reversed in the period the forfeiture occurs.
+Dividends accrued on the PRSUs are recorded as Cumulative distributions in excess of retained earnings in the Consolidated Balance Sheets.
+Accumulated dividends accrued related to forfeited PRSUs are reversed in the period the forfeiture occurs.